 To reduce any possible response option order effects, which occur when responses to a closed-ended survey question are influenced by the order in which responses are offered to respondents, we randomized the order of "favorable" and unfavorable" for questions Q10, Q11, Q20, and Q21.
 Similarly, we randomized the order of "more important" and "less important" for Q12.
 For Q13 and Q22, we randomized the order in which the candidates' names appeared.
 For Q14, Q17, and Q19, we randomized the order in which the issues appeared.
 For Q15, we randomized the order of "Democratic candidate" and "Republican candidate."
 For Q24, we randomized the order of "Yes, I would like to see him [Governor John Kasich' run [in 2020]" and "No, I would not like to see him [Governor John Kasich' run [in 2020]."
-For Q39, we randomized the order in which the likert scale appeared (i.e., from "Very appropriate" to "Very inappropriate" and from "Very inappropriate" to "Very appropriate" to "Nor Q40, we randomized the order in which the likert scale appeared (i.e., from "none at all" to "a great deal").
+For Q39, we randomized the order in which the likert scale appeared (i.e., from "Very appropriate" to "Very inappropriate" and from "Very inappropriate" to "Very appropriate" to "of "none at all" and from "none at all" to "a great deal").
 For Q41, we randomized the order in which "Too much" and "Too little" appeared.

 Responses in this survey were weighted by gender, race/ethnicity, income, and education.
 Weights of individual respondents were capped.
 The margin of error was computed using an adjustment of the classical Central Limit Theorem margin of error associated to random samples.
 Specifically, the margin of error (computed at a 95% confidence level) was inflated relative to the ordinary calculation by a factor of 1 + cv(weights)2, where cv denotes the coefficient of variation.
 In this survey, that design factor was 1.19.
-The overall margin of error assumes that the weighted estimates are approximately unbiased.
+The overall margin of error was $\pm 3.6\%$; any subgroup analysis will necessarily bear a larger margin of error.
+The margin of error assumes that the weighted estimates are approximately unbiased.
 This assumption implicitly relies on the assertion that any differences between the survey sample and the target population on key survey outcomes are corrected by demographic raking.
 No analysis was conducted to validate that assertion.